-The iydillic island was formed thousands of years ago by a colossal volcanic eruption, which caused its central point to sink into the sea, leaving behind a crescent-shaped rim of towering cliffs on its western edge and a caldera filled with glittering turquoise waters.
+The idyllic island was formed thousands of years ago by a colossal volcanic eruption, which caused its central point to sink into the sea, leaving behind a crescent-shaped rim of towering cliffs on its western edge and a caldera filled with glittering turquoise waters.

 Perched atop the sheer rock faces are whitewashed houses and blue-doomed churches, creating picturesque landscapes immediately associated with the Greek isle.
 But, in this article, we list even more reasons why you should visit Santorini on a private yacht charter.